ReneeFranzwa/careers.edsurge.com/_posts/2016-11-21-assistant-editor-k12.md

 This editor will possess an obsessive interest in the news and conversations happening in the K-12 community, planning, assigning and reporting stories as needed.
 You will also serve as the voice of our weekly newsletter geared for K-12 educators.

 <!--break-->
+[EdSurge](http://www.edsurge.com) is looking for a K-12 editor who is passionate about the people and ideas that shape how learners learn and teachers teach.
+This editor plays a key role in defining our coverage of the K-12 community of entrepreneurs, tech-smart educators and students they aim to serve.
+The ideal candidate will possess a knack for reporting and a keen eye for finding storytellers.

+This editor will possess an obsessive interest in the news and conversations happening in the K-12 community, planning, assigning and reporting stories as needed.
+You will also serve as the voice of our weekly newsletter geared for K-12 educators.

 ### You’re the kind of person who wonders: